 We accept returns of unsalable prescription products sold through wholesale distributors within a return period of six months prior to and up to 12 months following product expiration.
-Our vitamins and IMVEXXY currently have a shelf life of 24 months from the date of manufacture and BIJUVA and ANNOVERA currently have a shelf life of 18 months from the date of manufacture.
+ANNOVERA cannot be returned before the expiration date and expired ANNOVERA can be returned up to 12 months past the expiration date.
+Our prescription vitamins, IMVEXXY and BIJUVA currently have a shelf life of 24 months from the date of manufacture and ANNOVERA currently has a shelf life of 18 months from the date of manufacture.
 We do not allow product returns for prescription products that have been dispensed to a patient.
-We estimate the amount of our product sales that may be returned by our customers and record this estimate as a reduction of revenue in the period the related product revenue is recognized.
+We estimate the amount of our product sales that may be returned by our customers and record this estimate as a reduction of product revenue in the period the related product revenue is recognized.
 Where historical rates of return exist, we use history as a basis to establish a returns reserve for products shipped to wholesalers.
 For our newly launched products, for which the right of return exists but for which we currently do not have history of product returns, we estimate returns based on available industry data, our own sales information and our visibility into the inventory remaining in the distribution channel.
-At the end of each reporting period, we may decide to constrain revenue for product returns based on information from various sources, including channel inventory levels and dating and sell-through data, the expiration dates of products currently being shipped, price changes of competitive products and any introductions of generic products.
+At the end of each reporting period, we may decide to constrain product revenue for product returns based on information from various sources, including channel inventory levels and dating and sell-through data, the expiration dates of products currently being shipped, price changes of competitive products and any introductions of generic products.
 We recognize the amount of expected returns as a refund liability, representing the obligation to return the customer's consideration.
-Since our returns primarily consist of expired and short dated products that will not be resold, we do not record a return asset for the right to recover the goods returned by the customer at the time of the initial sale (when recognition of revenue is deferred due to the anticipated return).
-Return estimates are recorded in accrued expenses and other current liabilities on the consolidated balance sheet.
+Since our returns primarily consist of expired and short dated products that will not be resold, we do not record a return asset for the right to recover the goods returned by the customer at the time of the initial sale (when recognition of product revenue is deferred due to the anticipated return).
+Return estimates are recorded in other current liabilities on the consolidated balance sheet.

+We offer various rebate and discount programs in an effort to maintain a competitive position in the marketplace and to promote sales and customer loyalty.
 We estimate the allowance for consumer rebates and coupons that we have offered based on our experience and industry averages, which is reviewed, and adjusted if necessary, on a quarterly basis.
-Estimates relating to these rebates and coupons are deducted from gross product revenues at the time the revenues are recognized.
+Estimates relating to these rebates and coupons are deducted from gross product revenue at the time the product revenue is recognized.
 We record distributor fees based on amounts stated in contracts.
-Rebate and coupon estimates and distributor fees are recorded in accrued expenses and other current liabilities on the consolidated balance sheet.
+Rebate and coupon estimates and distributor fees are recorded in other current liabilities on the consolidated balance sheet.
 We estimate chargebacks based on number of units sold during the period taking into account prices stated in contracts and our historical experience.
 Estimates related to distributors fees, rebates, coupons and returns are disclosed in Note 7.
 We provide invoice discounts to our customers for prompt payment.
-Estimates relating to invoice discounts and chargebacks are deducted from gross product revenues at the time the revenues are recognized.
+Estimates relating to invoice discounts and chargebacks are deducted from gross product revenue at the time the product revenue is recognized.